Tarleton State University Foundation, Inc.

 - Deferred gifts: Bequests, Charitable Remainder Trusts, Gift of Life Insurance, Charitable Gift Annuities

-The Foundation office is located on campus of Tarleton State University Stephenville in suite 201 of the Tarleton Center.
-The Tarleton Center can be seen on the interactive map.
+The Foundation office is located on campus of Tarleton State University Stephenville in suite 131 of the Tarleton Administration Building.
+The Tarleton Administration Building can be seen on the interactive map.

 An endowment may be established with a $10,000 minimum donation.
 An administrator for the Foundation will meet with the donor to establish criteria upon which the endowment is administered.
 An agreement will be signed by both the donor and the president of the Foundation, outlining the purpose and criteria for the endowment.
 All endowments must be invested for a minimum of one year before distributions from that endowment are made.